Refund Information

 · If unable to refund through the GDS, you may process in your IAR/Refund Detail Screen

-· Input the applicable waiver code on the Refund Detail Screen
+· Enter the applicable waiver code on the Refund Detail Screen

 International IATA agencies processing through BSP